neodsp/audio-blocks/README.md

 The number of samples in audio buffers coming from audio APIs can vary with each process call and often only the maximum number of frames is given.
 This is the reason why all blocks have a number of **allocated** frames and channels and **visible** frames and channels.
-With the functions `set_num_channels` and `set_num_frames` the buffers can be resized as long as they do not grow larger than the allocated memory.
+With the function `resize` the buffers can be resized as long as they do not grow larger than the allocated memory.
+Resize is always real-time safe!
 When using the `copy_from_block_resize` function, the destination block will autoamtically adapt the size of the source block.

 > [!WARNING]